How it works Features Pricing API Log in Start free

 Managing an existing subscription

 If you are already on a paid plan, a Manage subscription → link appears below the plan grid.
-This opens the Lemon Squeezy billing portal where you can update payment details, view invoices, or cancel.
+This opens the Stripe billing portal where you can update payment details, view invoices, or cancel.

 Cancellation

 Cancelling keeps your access until the end of your current billing period.
-After that, your account moves to the free tier.
-Nothing is deleted — your jobs, candidates, and screening history are preserved.
+After that, your account moves to the Free tier.
+Note that Free is a one-time 50-scan allowance, not a recurring monthly grant, so a returning Free user does not get a fresh batch of scans on rollover.
+Nothing is deleted: your jobs, candidates, and screening history are preserved.

 Top-up scans

-If you need extra scans without changing your plan, top-up packs are available as one-time purchases (50, 150, or 500 scans) from My Profile → Personal tab → Plan & billing.
+If you need extra scans without changing your plan, top-up packs are available as one-time purchases from My Profile → Personal tab → Plan & billing: 50 scans for $19, 150 scans for $49, or 500 scans for $149.
 Top-up scans never expire, carry over month to month, and are only used after your plan allowance runs out.

 💡